GTPB/ARANGS16/docs/2016-05-12/docker_compose/Worksheet.md

 - How many build contexts are there?
 - Where are the build contexts relative to the YAML file?
 - If you do a docker-compose build from this YAML file, how many Docker images will be created?
 - Why does line 4 start with a dash `-`?
 What does this mean in YAML syntax (look it up)?
-What does this imply about volumes?
+How would the equivalent concept be expressed in JSON?
+What does this imply about the `volumes` setting?
 - How many different syntaxes/notations have we so far looked at this week?
 - If you run one of these containers inside home (`~/`), would your invisible `.ssh` directory be accessible in the container?
   By which path would it be reachable in the container?